15 Interesting Asthma Facts You Should Know

-I recently read a book written for physicians called Fatal Asthma.
-I wouldn't recommend it though, because it was a difficult read.
-Yet it was filled with some excellent asthma facts I thought I'd share with you.
+There’s a book called Fatal Asthma that was published in 1998 and it is filled with some interesting asthma facts I thought I'd share with you.

-So, in honor of asthma and allergy awareness month, here are 16 asthma facts I learned from reading this lawyer-like manual of a book:
+So, in honor of asthma and allergy awareness month, here are 15 asthma facts I learned from the book:

-- The life expectancy for mild asthmatics is the same as for those who do not have asthma, which is about 80 years.
+The life expectancy for mild asthmatics is the same as for those who do not have asthma.
 (This is great news.
 So take care of yourself and you can live long and prosper).

-- A major cause of severe asthma is cigarette smoke, either 1st or 2nd hand (one more reason not to smoke in front of your kids).
+A major instigator of asthma attacks is cigarette smoke, either firsthand or secondhand, or even thirdhand smoke (one more reason not to smoke in front of your kids).

-- More than 20 million Americans have asthma.
-This year, more than 4,000 Americans will die from asthma attacks (most of which could be prevented with proper care and a good Asthma Action Plan).
+More than 20 million Americans have asthma.
+The most recent statistics suggest that 3615 Americans died from asthma attacks in 2015 (most of which could be prevented with proper care and a good asthma

-- Most fatal asthma attacks do not occur in the hospital.
-Most patients who reach the hospital with an intact central nervous system survive (Take note of this if you're a Goofus or Martyr Asthmatic).
-8. Most people who die from a severe asthma attack delayed going to the hospital (which is something asthmatics in denial tend to do.
+Most fatal asthma attacks do not occur in the hospital.
+Most patients who reach the hospital without suffering sever and prolonged oxygen deprivation survive.
+Most people who die from a severe asthma attack delayed going to the hospital (which is something asthmatics in denial tend to do.
 Know the warning signs that indicate when to go to the emergency room (this can be life saving!).

 Asthmatics who have had severe or near-fatal asthma attacks have an increased likelihood of having a fatal asthma attack in the future.
-(This is why very close contact with your doctor is essential).
+(This is why regular visits and an ongoing relationship with your doctor is essential).

-- Even mild asthmatics can die of asthma (but, again, mostly due to improper care or delayed treatment).
+Even mild asthmatics can experience a serious, life-threatening asthma attack (but, again, mostly due to improper care or delayed treatment).

-- African Americans have an increased incidence of asthma than whites.
-Socioeconomic status may be a factor, but recent studies show higher IgE serum levels and higher prevalence for bronchial responsivemenss in blacks as compared with whites.
+African Americans have an increased incidence of asthma than whites.
+Socioeconomic status may be a factor, but recent studies show higher IgE serum levels and higher prevalence for bronchial hyper-responsiveness in blacks as compared with whites.